 Rides and recommendations

-Long touring rides can be demanding, particularly in difficult weather, so it's worthwhile giving your motorbike the once-over before you leave home or getting someone in the know to do it for you.
+Long touring rides can be demanding, particularly in difficult weather, so it's worth having regular breaks.
+It's also worthwhile giving your motorbike the once-over before you leave home or getting someone in the know to do it for you.
 Checking the weather will help determine the gear to take with you.

 Tight corners and traffic